MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/publishing.md

      - Automate testing processes where possible to enhance efficiency and accuracy.

 4. **Production environment (Prod):**
-   - **Purpose:** This environment hosts the live, user-facing version of the solution.
+   - **Purpose:** Hosts the live, user-facing version of the solution.
    - **Activities:** After successful QA testing, the managed solution is exported from the QA environment and imported into the Production environment.
 This environment is strictly controlled to ensure stability and reliability.
    - **Key practices:**
      - Deploy solutions as managed to prevent unauthorized changes.